codebeaver-ai/codebeaver-ai/README.md

 pip install codebeaver
 ```

-If you dont have chrome, install it from [here](https://www.google.com/chrome/).
+If you don't have chrome, install it from [here](https://www.google.com/chrome/).

-Write a yaml file with the tests called `codebeaver.yaml`:
+Add a yaml file to your project called `codebeaver.yaml`.
+You can list there your End 2 End tests in natural language like so:

 ```yaml
 e2e: